thomas-schultz/sdn-cert/README.md

 		stored in benchmark-files/config/<name>.lua
 		See benchmark-files/benchmark_template.lua for details

 		All Arguments beginning with '$' are treated as variables.
 All variables from the upper layer is passed downwards.
-		So it is possible to define or override variables here.
+So it is possible to define or override variables from layer 1 here.

 		SPECIAL:
-			files are currently identified by $file=#, where # stands for the index of the file in the list above. physical connections between the switch and the loadgen are addressed by index.
+			files are currently identified by $file=#, where # stands for the index of the file in the list above.
+Physical connections between the switch and the loadgen are addressed by index.
 Use $link=1 to use the first connection. $link=* will match to a list of all available connections

 		HINT: all keys are stored in lower case and without underscores.
 So 'rx_port' will refer to the same value as "rxPort".
 Values are not changed in any way. layer 3:
 		moongen scripts: invidual scripts for generating and evaluating the result